ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

     - Yes

-7. How often is the provided price updated?

-    -

-8. Is an API key required to query these sources?
+7. Is an API key required to query these sources?

     - No

-9. Is there a cost associated with usage?
+8. Is there a cost associated with usage?

     - No

-10. If there is a free tier available, how many queries does it allow for?
+9. If there is a free tier available, how many queries does it allow for?

     - No limits at the moment.

-11. What would be the cost of sending 15,000 queries?
+10. What would be the cost of sending 15,000 queries?

      - $0

 ### Post Cutoff

-The source of truth for this data is the annualised value of RAI OracleRelayer contact's `redemptionRate()` method.
+The source of truth for this data is the annualized value of RAI OracleRelayer contact's `redemptionRate()` method.
 As of the writing of this UMIP, the agreed-upon RAI OracleRelayer smart contract address is 0x4ed9C0dCa0479bC64d8f4EB3007126D5791f7851.

 This price identifier aggregates the value returned by `redemptionRate()` over every block from the 30 days ending at the cutoff/expiration timestamp (1619568000 for R3-APR21/RAI and 1622160000 for R3-MAY21/RAI).

 It is recommended to gather the raw data from an Ethereum archive node.
-Alternatively, this annualised value is indexed in the
+Alternatively, this annualized value is indexed in the
 [RAI Subgraph]( https://subgraph.reflexer.finance/subgraphs/name/reflexer-labs/rai).
-As of writing this UMIP, RAI Subgraph is free and will remain so.
+As of writing this UMIP, the RAI Subgraph is free and will remain so.

-All of these endpoints give the redemption rate per block for historical blocks, however converting the data from RAI OracleRelayer to APR (subgraph already has annualised rate) is required and 30 day median aggregation is still required for both sources.
+All of these endpoints give the redemption rate coefficient per block for historical blocks, however, converting the data from RAI OracleRelayer to APR (subgraph already has annualized rate) is required, and 30-day median aggregation is still required for both sources.
 (Read the implementation section)

 1. What sources should the price be queried from?
 It is recommended to have at least 3 sources.